ninjamuffin99/RITZ/README.md

 * added dust animations

 ## Moving Platforms
-* Added `Hold Per Node`(Float): pauses the platform at each node for the specified duration
-* Added `Hold Per Loop`(Float): pauses the platform after each full loop for the specified duration
 * Added `Trigger`: Pauses the platform at the start until the specified trigger is fired.
 (Note: all modes other than `Load` will pause after each loop
   * **Load**: always running